Multiple generalized cluster structures on $D(\text{GL}_n)$: Introduction

 \section{Introduction}

-The present article is a continuation in a series of papers by Gekhtman, Shapiro and Vainshtein that aim at proving the following conjecture: \blockquote{ \emph{Any simple complex Poisson-Lie group endowed with a Poisson bracket from the Belavin-Drinfeld classification possesses a compatible generalized cluster structure.} } The conjecture was first formulated in~\cite{conj} assuming ordinary cluster structures, and later it was realized in~\cite{double} that a more general notion of cluster algebras is needed.
+The present article is a continuation in a series of papers by Misha Gekhtman, Misha Shapiro and Alek Vainshtein that aim at proving the following conjecture: \blockquote{\emph{Any simple complex Poisson-Lie group endowed with a Poisson bracket from the Belavin-Drinfeld classification possesses a compatible generalized cluster structure.} } For conciseness, we refer to the above conjecture as the \emph{GSV conjecture} and to Belavin–Drinfeld triples as \emph{BD triples}.
+The conjecture was first formulated in~\cite{conj} assuming ordinary cluster structures of geometric type, and later it was realized in~\cite{double} that a more general notion of cluster algebras is needed.
 Cluster algebras were invented by Fomin and Zelevinsky in~\cite{fathers} as an algebraic framework for studying dual canonical bases and total positivity.
 The notion of generalized cluster algebra suitable for the GSV conjecture was first introduced in~\cite{double} as an adjustment of an earlier definition given in~\cite{earlier}.